 - Who approved and who created the firewall rule?

-Firewall rules do change over time as business requirements change.
-Unauthorised changes could also be made to firewall rules.
+Firewall rules do change over time as business requirements change, not to mention unauthorised changes to firewall rules.
 Documentation and ongoing processes will ensure that the rules configured reflect business requirements.